All-Pay Auctions with Different Forfeits: 2. Background: All-Pay Auctions

 \section{2.~Background: All-Pay Auctions}

-An independent private values model is an auction in which bidders are risk-neutral and only know the value of the object to himself, with values taken from a continuous distribution.
-Milgrom and Weber \cite{Milgrom} developed such a model applicable to any symmetric auction, which we outline below.

 Suppose there are $n$ bidders all competing for a single object.
-Each bidder has their own information about the object, it is standard to define $X = (X_1, X_2, \dots, X_n)$ where the components represent the information known by each bidder $i$.
+Each bidder $i$ observes a private signal about the object.
+We collect these in the vector $X = (X_1,\dots,X_n)$, where the components represent the information known by each bidder $i$.
 Also introduce $S = (S_1, S_2, \dots S_m)$ which represents additional variables that affect the value of the object but are only known to the seller.
 Then suppose that there is a nonnegative finite function $u$ such that $u(S, X_i, \{X_j\}_{j \neq i}) = V_i$, giving the value of the object to bidder $i$.
 The payoff for the winner is $V_i - b$ where $b$ is the price paid.

+An independent private values model is an auction in which bidders are risk-neutral and only know the value of the object to themselves, with values taken from a continuous distribution.
+Milgrom and Weber \cite{Milgrom} developed such a model applicable to symmetric auctions.
+The independent private values case arises as a special case when the seller's signal $S$ is degenerate, and the components of $X$ are independent.
+In what follows we adopt the more general affiliated-signals environment in order to remain directly comparable to Milgrom and Weber \cite{Milgrom} and Krishna and Morgan \cite{Krishna}, whose results we extend.

 Furthermore, denote by $f(S, X_1,\cdots, X_n)$ the joint probability distribution of the random variables, which is symmetric in the last $n$ variables.
 Note that this function $f$ obeys the `affiliation inequality' \cite{FKG} given by $f(z \vee z') f(z \wedge z') \geq f(z) f(z')$ where $z \vee z'$ is the component-wise maximum and $z \wedge z'$ is the component-wise minimum.
 This implies that it is more likely for the variables to be close to each other, rather than farther apart.
 Then define $Y_1 = {\rm max}\{X_j\}_{j \neq 1}$ and let $f_{Y_1}(\cdot |x)$ be the conditional density of $Y_1$ with $x=X_1$.
 We denote the corresponding cumulative distribution as $F_{Y_1}(\cdot |x)$.
-Note the cumulative distribution of a function $f$ at a point $y$ is defined as the probability that the result is at most $f(y)$ and can be expressed as \beqn F_{Y_1}(y|x) = \int_{-\infty}^y f_{Y_1}(s|x){\rm d}s.\eeqn Moreover, the following Lemma, due to Milgrom and Weber \cite{Milgrom}, will be useful going forward
+Note the cumulative distribution of a function $f$ at a point $y$ is defined as the probability that the result is at most $f(y)$ and can be expressed as \beqn F_{Y_1}(y|x) = \int_{-\infty}^y f_{Y_1}(s|x){\rm d}s.\eeqn